themaire/ecf_bancash_back_deployment/README.md

 ```

 # Screenshots
-The deployment is seen in the console.
-In the status, the two pods are "ready".
+The deployment is well present and seen in the console.
+In the status, the two pods wanted are "ready".
 ![ScreenShot](img/console_deployment.png.png)

-As the deployment, service wanted is also seen in the console.
+As the deployment, service wanted too is also seen in the console.
 ![ScreenShot](img/console_service.png)

-Load balancer for the cluster.
+<b>Public kuster's endpoint.</b> Load balancer for the cluster.
 Url marked in red for the access to the deployed app.
 ![ScreenShot](img/console_loadbalancer.png)

 End of the Terraform's output.
 Deployment and service added with success.
-Then, i tested the aivability of the app with a simple curl command line.
+Then, i tested the availability of the app with a simple curl command line.
 ![ScreenShot](img/app_deployment_finished_curl_proof.png)

 NestJS demo application on a Kubernetes cluster deployed on the cloud is working!
 Well done! 😎